symfony/symfony-docs/messenger.rst

     The ``debug`` option was introduced in Symfony 5.3.

+    Automatic recovery from temporary connection instantiation internal errors using ``RecoverableMessageHandlingException`` was added in Symfony 5.3.

 .. note::

     The ``wait_time`` parameter defines the maximum duration Amazon SQS should